About Pattadakal Temple and Places to visit in Pattadakal Karnataka India

 Outside the town of Pattadakal there is 9 century Jain Narayana, a huge basadi constructed in Rashtrakuta style.
 This has a sanctum, antechamber, navaranga, and a porch with huge elephants welcoming the visitors at the entrance.
 The excavation finds include a beautiful sculpture of a thirthankar standing in samabhanga indicating to the existence of an earlier temple belonging to an earlier temple belonging to pre Chalukyan regime.

-Pattadakal Temple Information
+About Pattadakal Temple

 On the Banks of river Ghataprabha, Pattadakal was the second capital of the Badami Chalukyas between 7-8 centuries and its set of beautifully chiseled temples is a UNESCO World Heritage Site.
 Pattadakal reached its pinnacle of glory under the Chalukya kings and was mainly used for crowning and commemorating the rulers.
 It has a cluster of ten major temples at the foot of the hill, each displaying succession of southern Dravidian temple architecture style as well as nagara style of north.
 Temples with curvilinear towers contrast with square roofed and receding tiers temples.